python-geeks/Automation-scripts/audio_sticky_notes/README.md

 ## About
-This script allows you to delete multiple pages from a PDF of your choosing
+This script allows you to maintain voice note based desktop sticky notes.

 ### Setup Modules
 You need the following modules to run the program